Drinking Water Quality & Operations

 Tampa Bay Water (TBW) supplies a blend of groundwater, surface water, and desalinated water, depending on availability of supply.
-This section supplies 30 to 40 million gallons per day to approximately 310,502 customers.
+This section supplies an average of 34.5 million gallons per day (MGD) to approximately 330,617 customers.
 Water treatment plant operators test chlorine residuals in the distribution system across the County to ensure the appropriate dosage is used.
 In an average month, Pasco County Water Operators collect approximately 210 samples to be tested for total coliforms that serve as indicators for water disinfection.

 Continued improvements include a new water treatment facility that will supply one third of the population in Pasco County with a projected completion by the end of 2022.

 Monday - Friday | 8:30 a.m. - 4 p.m.